 We place different demands on our homes at different stages of our lives and the cleverest designs are flexible enough to be adapted over the years.
 If you’re looking to create the perfect family house — whether you are designing a new one from scratch, or renovating — it’s a great opportunity to ensure you home matches your needs.

-There are many ways to create the perfect home for your growing family, and some ideas, such as the open breakfast kitchen have become de rigueur in recent years — but there is much more to it than that.
+There are many ways to create the best house for your growing family, and some ideas, such as the open breakfast kitchen, have become de rigueur in recent years — but there is much more to designing a family home than this.

-The most successful combination of spaces for the open plan environment are kitchen, dining and family living.
-This, I term as ‘day living’ and it is likely you will spend 70-80 per cent of your time here.
+The most successful combination of spaces for the open-plan environment is kitchen, dining and family living.
+This, I term as ‘day living’, and it is likely you will spend 70-80 per cent of your time in these multifunctional spaces.

 You may also want to locate the ground floor WC within this sector of the house as it is more often than not used by the family as opposed to the occasional visitor.
 This room often ends up being the main family entrance into the home — well away from guests.